dotnet/AspNetCore.Docs/aspnetcore/blazor/hosting-models.md

 ---
-title: ASP.NET Core Blazor Server and Blazor WebAssembly (WASM) hosting models
+title: ASP.NET Core Blazor hosting models
 author: guardrex
-description: Understand Blazor Server versus Blazor WebAssembly (WASM) and which hosting model you should use.
+description: Understand the different Blazor hosting models and how pick which one to use.
 monikerRange: '>= aspnetcore-3.1'
 ms.author: riande
 ms.custom: mvc